Skip to main content

 token: ${{ secrets.PAT_TOKEN }}

-When the snapshot job pushes using the PAT, GitHub sees it as a "real" push (not a bot push) and triggers the CI workflow on the updated branch.
-The cycle completes:
+When the snapshot job pushes with the PAT, GitHub treats it as a "real" push rather than a bot push and fires the CI workflow on the updated branch.
+That closes the loop:

 1. PR opened → CI runs → E2E fails (screenshot mismatch)